qqqhe/dca/README.md

 3. Numerical experiments on solving DRAP-NC with three benchmark convex objectives with DCA and MDA.

 	- TestFlow1Con: This is a test class to evaluate the numerical performance of DCA and MDA on DRAP-NC with three benchmark objectives.
 You can test arbitrary convex objectives by changing the function oracles.

+## AMPL test instances
+In the ampl_instances, we provide test instances for the three convex functions in our paper: [F], [CRASH], [FUEL] for readers who are interested in verifying that the integer convex optimization problem are beyond the capability of current commercial mixed-integer convex optimization solver.

+For each of the objectives, there is one .mod file and multiple .dat file.
+Model files: rapnc_obj_{obj_name}.mod
+Data files: rapnc_ampl_{obj_name}_n={instance_size}.dat.
+In the first line of the data files, we provide the optimal value (solved by DCA).